stplbn249683/just-puttering1/readme.txt

 Since the panel containing the charts scrolls, I normally just check all of the check boxes.
-However, there is an error if the Chaikin money flow chart is selected when all of the volumes are zero and some other charts are meaningless of all of the volumes are zero.
+However, there is an error if the Chaikin money flow chart is selected when all of the volumes are zero and some other charts are meaningless if all of the volumes are zero.

 The data souce is read in from the text file named "DataSource.ini" located in the application directory.
 The data source could also be specified